jesusgraterol/bitcoin-blockchain-dataset-builder/README.md

 `npm start`

 **NOTE**: if the syncing execution were to fail and stop for any reason, it can be executed again without the risk of corrupting the dataset.
-Additionally, if your project requires a fresh dataset frequently, download the pruned file from <a href="https://www.kaggle.com/jesusgraterol/datasets" target="_blank">Kaggle</a> and place it in the output directory.
+Additionally, if your project requires a fresh dataset frequently, download the pruned file from [Kaggle](https://www.kaggle.com/datasets/jesusgraterol/bitcoin-blockchain-dataset) and place it in the output directory.